saif580/Dampson-HMS/README.md

 # Dampson-HMS

 ## Overview
-Dampson-HMS (Hospital Management System) is a comprehensive software solution designed to streamline the operations and management of hospitals and healthcare institutions.
-Our system integrates various functionalities necessary for effective hospital management, including patient registration, appointment scheduling, billing, inventory management, and more.
+Dampson-HMS (Hospital Management System) is a comprehensive software solution designed to streamline the operations and management of clinic and healthcare institutions.
+Our system integrates various functionalities necessary for effective hospital management, including patient management, appointment scheduling, billing, and more.

 ![Dampson-HMS](https://github.com/saif580/Dampson-HMS/assets/29210607/28549df2-f72b-47c0-b1cb-a89ba5e7404a)